lucasrcosta/facebook-js-ads-sdk/README.md

 #### Debugging

-A `FacebookAdsApi` objedt offers a debbuging mode that will log all requests.
+A `FacebookAdsApi` object offers a debugging mode that will log all requests.
 To enable it just call `api.setDebug(true)` on an API instance.

 ### Facebook Objects